DC Pride Parade marchers injured after panic caused by noises mistaken for gunshots

 After the chaos, Capital Pride tweeted that the parade was over but a block party would go on as scheduled.

-The incident happened near Dupont Circle.
+The incident happened at about 7:20 p.m.